sammiq/dec-decode/README.md

 -------

 This tool is also written in Go and born of a frustration that:
-1. the NASOS tool is being used to archive isos
+1. the NASOS tool is being used to archive isos with limited tools available
-2. the original NASOS tool is written as a .NET GUI tool for Windows
+2. the original NASOS tool is written as a .NET GUI tool for Windows and is slow on Linux
 3. it is hard to find a canonical site for getting the tool
 4. It requires downloading unknown binaries